He aha te kai ō te rangatira? He kōrero, he kōrero.

 International guest speaker - Heather Rae

 The World Indigenous Tourism Summit is delighted to welcome guest speaker Heather Rae.
-Of Cherokee descent Heather is a twenty-year veteran of the film industry, as a producer, director and actress with a strong record in Native and other independent film.
+Heather is a twenty-year veteran of the film industry, as a producer, director and actress with a strong record in Native and other independent film.

 Acknowledged as a skilled storyteller Heather will share her experiences of the power of storytelling and the importance of passing on not only the history and teachings of our ancestors but also historical events told from our own narratives.

 Make the most of your time in Aotearoa